 China University of Mining and Technology

 Founded in 1909, China University of Mining and Technology (CUMT) is a national key university under the direct administration of the Ministry of Education.
-As one of China's first institutions authorized to confer doctoral and master's degrees, CUMT also hosts a state-approved graduate school.
-It has been selected for several pivotal national initiatives, including the "211 Project," the "985 Advantage Discipline Innovation Platform," and the "Double First-Class" initiative.
-CUMT holds the 41st position in the 2025 QS China University Rankings, underscoring its academic standing.
+As one of China’s first institutions authorized to confer doctoral and master's degrees, CUMT also hosts a state-approved graduate school.
+It has been selected for several pivotal national initiatives, including the “211 Project”, the “985 Advantage Discipline Innovation Platform”, and the “Double First-Class” initiative.
+CUMT ranks 41st in the 2025 QS China University Rankings, underscoring its academic standing.
 The university comprises two campuses, Wenchang and Nanhu, spanning a total area of over 2.8 square kilometers.
 The Nanhu Campus boasts a vegetation coverage rate of 65% and is home to more than 260 species of animals, reflecting its excellent ecological environment.

-Characterized by its unique and high-level focus on mining, CUMT is the only institution in China that bears the "Mining" name.
-Through its long-term development, and with sustained support from its governing bodies, the coal and energy industries, and the wider society, the university has established an academic discipline system centered on science and engineering, highlighted by energy and resources studies, and encompassing a wide spectrum of fields from humanities and management to law, economics, education, and the arts.
+Characterized by its unique, high-level focus on mining, CUMT is the only institution in China to bear the “Mining” name.
+Through its long-term development and with sustained support from its governing bodies, the coal and energy industries, and the wider society, the university has established an academic discipline system centered on science and engineering, highlighted by energy and resources studies, and encompassing a wide spectrum of fields from humanities and management to law, economics, education, and the arts.

 CUMT has a strong global reputation in engineering-related disciplines, with its Engineering Science, Earth Science, and Environmental/Ecology disciplines ranking in the top 1‰ globally by ESI.
 A total of ten disciplines have ranked in the top 1% on the ESI global rankings, including Engineering, Geosciences, Materials Science, Chemistry, Mathematics, Environment/Ecology, Computer Science, Social Sciences (General), Physics, and Biology & Biochemistry.
 The Mineral & Mining Engineering discipline has been ranked within the top 50 globally by QS for nine consecutive years, reaching the 14th worldwide in 2025.